nikolay-turpitko/structor/README.md

 result can not be converted to it, then result stored into `.Sub`, and evaluation executed recursively on the inner struct.

+Another special custom EL function is "eval".
+This function allows to invoke interpreter from within EL expression to evaluate another expression.
+Example usage is when expression of interest come from another field or extra context.
+For instance, it can come from configuration file.

 Simple namespaces and "import" mechanism provided for custom functions - whole map of custom functions can be combined from several maps with (optional) custom prefixes, prepended to every function name within map.
 Maps for provided